 MIUI has been a treasure trove in terms of all the features and value propositions that it brings.
 We even have seen Google port some of these features onto the stock Android builds after they are proven worthy in custom ROMs.

-With each consecutive MIUI build we have gained few new features apart from the obvious UI changes that these builds have.
+With each consecutive MIUI build, we have gained a few new features apart from the obvious UI changes that these builds have.
 While you could make out some of the obvious MIUI features that are not available on other custom skins that easily.
-In this post we have compiled some of the hidden features that are available in the latest build of MIUI 12 that you might not be aware of.
+In this post, we have compiled some of the hidden features that are available in the latest build of MIUI 12 that you might not be aware of.

-Something that was added recently in the stock Android build.
-MIUI 12 and for that matter other builds have had the Screen Recoding feature.
+Something that was added recently in the stock Android builds.
+MIUI 12 and for that matter, other builds have had the Screen Recording feature.
 To access this, from the settings app or simply by pulling down the notification shade and searching for the screen recorder toggle.

 By getting into this, you can set the native resolution and can also tweak the source of the audio, be it the system audio or an external microphone.

 The new MIUI 12 build also comes with an in-built Scanner feature.
 Using this, you can scan QR codes and documents.
 Eliminating the need for any third-party app to scan your documents or QR Codes.
 You can simply head to the quick setting on your Xiaomi/Redmi smartphone and select Scanner from there and start using it.